chemeris/lms6002-documentation/issues.md

 Datasheet 1.2r0
 ---------------

  1. The purpose of the "LO Leakage" label at the "Figure 1: Functional block diagram" is not to show the path of LO leakage. :) Actually it means "LO Leakage Cancellation" and refers to DACs used for that purpose.
-Refer to the "Calibratoiin and Initialization" section of the datasheet.
+Refer to the "Calibration and Initialization" section of the datasheet.

 Contacts
 --------